benjymous/annotations/sandman/sandman.18.md

 - #### Panel 1-2

-  In early editions, the male was not not coloured with golden-hair.
+  > [oops] In early editions, the male was not not coloured with golden-hair.
 This appears to have been fixed in later versions.

 - #### Panel 2,4